Chaco Canyon Consulting

 Organizational leaders

 If you've chartered a pandemic response planning team, make sure the team lead sees a copy.
-Have a conversation about the comparison between what the team is producing and what kinds of suggestions you find in the booklet.
+Have a conversation about the comparison between what the team is producing and what kinds of suggestions you find in the ebook.

 Leaders of pandemic response planning teams

-What's in this tips booklet
+What's in this ebook

 • Developing a Strategy for Pandemic Flu